sharetheloveio/sharethelove.io/picture-elements/untappd-card.md

-# Untappd Card
+---
+description: >-

-_An awesome card for untappd that brings your stats into homeassistant._
+  An awesome card for untappd that brings your stats into homeassistant.
+---

 ![untappd-card](../.gitbook/assets/untappd-card.png)